GuidoFuentes/TheOdinProject/README.md

-# TheOdinProject
+TO DO:

-revisitar "join the odin community" en foundations.
-Entrar al discord.
+-revisitar "join the odin community" en foundations.
+  -Entrar al discord.